• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

-Top of chocolate peanut butter poke cake
+Top view of the chocolate peanut butter poke cake.

 After the sauce is spread, the cake goes into the refrigerator for about 20 minutes to set up.
 Then it's frosted with buttercream frosting.

-Piece of chocolate peanut butter poke cake
+Piece of chocolate peanut butter poke cake.

 Patti signature